Higher Line Careers Programme

 In the Summer Term, Poets attend a full-day UniFest, organised by Stonyhurst, where they hear talks from university admissions tutors, learn more about alternative pathways such as apprenticeships, and spend time with their tutors registering with UCAS and beginning their personal statements.
 They are then encouraged to visit the Careers department for individual support, especially those applying for international universities.
 Tutors and Careers staff also provide a huge amount of support in choosing which courses to apply for.

 In Rhetoric, pupils complete their university applications, whether that be through UCAS for UK universities or by making applications to a wide range of international universities.
-The Careers staff and tutors continue to provide a wealth of support in selecting courses, completing applications, and checking personal statements.
-Indeed, Careers staff are on hand every lunch time and during pupil’s studies periods to help with this and are very experienced with UK and overseas universities.
+The Careers staff and tutors continue to provide a wealth of support in selecting courses, completing applications and checking personal statements.
+Indeed, Careers staff are on hand every lunch time and during pupil study periods to help with this and are very experienced with both UK and overseas universities.
 Pupils are also encouraged to use the Stonyhurst Link programme to engage with the collective experience of our OS.

 The Oxbridge group meets regularly and allows students to give presentations on a topic of their choice, as well as preparing students for any pre-interview tests or written work submissions which are required.
-LawSoc and MedSoc also meet regularly to support students applying for Law and Medicine.
-An apprenticeship group also meet regularly.
+LawSoc and MedSoc meet regularly to support students applying for Law and Medicine, and an apprenticeship group also meet regularly.
 Mock interviews are offered by a range of Stonyhurst staff, OS and other professional contacts for Oxbridge candidates, medics and others who will be interviewed for their courses.
-An interview preparation session is also run by an external expert in communication and presentation skills.

 Where do you want to go next?